mvolkmann/blog/src/swift/CallingC.md

 from functions defined in C source files.
 Those C functions can be called from Swift code.
 See the project SwiftUICallsC for an example of doing this.

+TODO: In iOS can you read a Lua file that is in the Files app?